VUEngine/VUEngine-Core/readme.md

 Copyright (C) 2007, 2017 by Jorge Eremiev <jorgech3@gmail.com> and Christian Radke <chris@vr32.de>

-This software is licensed under the MIT License, which means you can basically you can do with it whatever you want as long as you include the original copyright and license notice in any copy of the software/source.
+This software is licensed under the MIT License, which means you can basically do with it whatever you want as long as you include the original copyright and license notice in any copy of the software/source.

 	Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including